In deep space, the small Resistance of ragtag ships exits hyperspace after escaping the First Order fleet led by General Hux.

 An angry silence follows.

 Poe eventually relents.
 “Okay, you were right to call off the attack.
-The Dreadnought’s still out there, sure, but hey, we hyper-jumped away, and to the best of our knowledge it’s impossible for them to track us through Hyperspace, so we’re probably fine.”
+The Dreadnought’s still out there, sure, but hey, we hyper-jumped away, and to the best of our knowledge it’s impossible for the First Order to track us through Hyperspace, so we’re probably fine.”

 “Agreed,” Leia says.
 “We’re definitely fine.
 We have enough fuel for one more Hyperspace jump, so everything is fine.”